Developing a New Dimension of Data Protection as a Corporate Social Responsibility (DPCSR)

 - How can companies reconstruct Data Protection into an effective CSR framework?

 - What are the benefits for companies that embrace data protection as a CSR?

-The first phase of the Project (Phase 1), going from 5 principles to 15 rules, commenced in January 2020 and will end in December 2020.
+The first phase of the Project (Phase 1), going from 5 principles to 15 rules, commenced in January 2020 and ended in December 2020.

 This Research Project is the natural continuation of what was anticipated by Professor Paolo Balboni in his inaugural lecture entitled “Personal Data Protection as a New Competitive Edge: Generating Socially Responsible Corporate Behaviour”.

 If you are interested – as Stakeholder – in participating in or knowing more about this research project, please contact Prof. Paolo Balboni